PostHeaderIcon Pepper Plants and Seeds

 Sweet Banana Peppers

-The next on deck and growing well are the Park’s Whopper Sweet Banana icon peppers.
-I love the sweet bananas, and the Park’s produces some nice big peppers.
-Too bad they are hybrids, so I can’t save the seeds.
-But then again, one pack has enough seeds to last me several growing seasons, so I can’t complain.
-They are still a way from planting out in the garden, but they’ve been doing well, in spite of the cooler weather (I have them outdoors in a protected location).
+The next on deck and growing well are the Sweet Banana peppers.
+I love the sweet bananas, and they are still a way from planting out in the garden, but they’ve been doing well, in spite of the cooler weather (I have them outdoors in a protected location).

 Redskin Bell